vigneshbabupj/project_vision.github.io/README.md

 ## Set up Model Training
   1. **Step 1:** Define input parameters for training
       - As each of the 3 network have their own multiple default parameters for decoder configurations and data preproccessing, I combined the Arg parser of all the 3 decoders into single file [options.py](https://github.com/vigneshbabupj/Project_Vision/blob/main/options.py)
-    - This ensures we able to pass the required input parameters including weights path for each of the decoders separately.
+      - This ensures we able to pass the required input parameters including weights path for each of the decoders separately

-  2. **Step 2:**
+  2. **Step 2:**Define Sekelton
+      -